 Follow all safety codes.
 Wear safety glasses, protective clothing, and work gloves.
 Use quenching cloth for brazing operations.
 Have fire extinguisher available.
 Read these instructions thoroughly and follow all warnings or cautions included in literature and attached to the unit.
-Consult local building codes and National Electrical Code (NEC) for special requirements.
+Consult local building codes and current editions of the National Electrical Code (NEC) NFPA 70.
+In Canada, refer to current editions of the Canadian electrical code CSA 22.1.

 Recognize safety information.
-This is the safety-alert symbol $\triangle$ .
+This is the safety-alert symbol \triangle .
 When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.